damienbose/CalorieOverload/README.md

 ## General info
 A top down shooter for Andoid and desktop.
 Made 3 enemy bot types (with varying speed, health & damage) by tweaking an N-body simulation algorithm.
 The game has a variable enemy spawn rate so difficult increases as the game progresses.
 Available on the Google Play Store: https://bit.ly/3BcxFNy

-Note: this program was written in 2017, before I had any formal experience with programming.
+Note: this program was written in 2017 during my GCSEs, before I had any formal experience with programming.
 The quality of code (commenting, variables names, project structure, etc) reflects that.

 ## Technologies
 Project is created with: